ElektrazCode/free-genai-bootcamp-2025/sentence-constructor/copilot/prompts.md

 1. A table of vocabulary
    - The table should consist of 2 columns: showing the english word and french equivalent.
    - Provide words in their dictionary form.
-   - Only include nouns, verbs in infinitive form, adverds and adjectives.
+   - Only include nouns, verbs in infinitive form, helping verbs in infintive form, adverds and adjectives.
    - Exclude prepositions and articles.
    - Exclude repeated words.
    - If there are more than one synonym to a word, provide basic and most commonly used.